-In 2019, paddlefish tagging started on April 23rd and continued until May 10th, when crews tagged our 171st paddlefish (Figure 1).
-River flows in 2019 were high, which greatly reduced our sampling efficiency (Figure 1).
-Since tagging was initiated in 1977, 9,084 paddlefish have been tagged and 1,231 tagged paddlefish have been recaptured during annual drift netting surveys.
+In 2020, paddlefish tagging was impacted by the Covid-19 pandemic and little effort was directed at tagging paddlefish.
+A small tagging effort was conducted on May 5th and 8th, with crews tagging 31 paddlefish (Figure 1).
+Since tagging was initiated in 1977, 9,115 paddlefish have been tagged and 1,238 tagged paddlefish have been recaptured during annual drift netting surveys.
 On average, approximately 12% of the paddlefish captured in our drift nets is comprised of recaptured fish.
-In 2019, 26.9% of the paddlefish observed during our netting efforts were recaptured fish (Figure 1).
+In 2020, 18.4% of the paddlefish observed during our netting efforts were recaptured fish (Figure 1).
 Based on the tagging and recapture data, the reproductive periodicity of male paddlefish is one to two years and for females every two to three years.
 Since 1973, FWP has monitored the number of female paddlefish weighing greater than 90 pounds captured during our tagging efforts (Figure 2).
 This data has confirmed a long-standing hypothesis that as Fort Peck Reservoir aged, the productivity within the reservoir would gradually decrease, resulting in smaller female paddlefish with lower fecundity.
 However, our data has shown a positive response in paddlefish condition and weight when Fort Peck Reservoir fills after several years of low pool conditions (nutrient plume; Figure 2).
-In 2019, five female paddlefish captured during our tagging efforts weighed more than 90 pounds (Figure 2).
-Females captured in 2019 averaged 69.9 pounds (n=69).
+In 2020, no female paddlefish captured during our tagging efforts weighed more than 90 pounds (Figure 2).
+Females captured in 2020 averaged 68.5 pounds (n=11).

-Since tagging was initiated in 1977, a total of 1,097-tagged paddlefish have been reported as harvested, which is about 12.1% of all tagged paddlefish.
+Since tagging was initiated in 1977, a total of 1,140-tagged paddlefish has been reported as harvested, which is about 12.5% of all tagged paddlefish.
 While paddlefish anglers are encouraged to report catches of tagged fish, reporting rates have been low in years when on-site creel surveys are not conducted.
-In 2019, 32-tagged paddlefish were reported as harvested and 18-tagged paddlefish were reported as snagged and released, anglers harvested 4 paddlefish tagged in 2019.
+In 2020, 43-tagged paddlefish were reported as harvested and 4-tagged paddlefish were reported as snagged and released, anglers harvested no paddlefish tagged in 2020.

 Figure 1.
-Number of paddlefish tagged and recaptured during spring gillnetting efforts from 1992-2019.
+Number of paddlefish tagged and recaptured during spring gillnetting efforts from 1992-2020.

 Figure 2.
-Percent of female paddlefish captured during adult tagging efforts weighing more than 90 pounds from 1973-2019.
+Percent of female paddlefish captured during adult tagging efforts weighing more than 90 pounds from 1973-2020.